ParclLabs/parcllabs-python/README.md

 2. `parcl_property_ids`
 3. `geo_coordinates` (must provide latitude, longitude, and radius)

-Use limit to specify the number of matched properties to return.
-Set auto_paginate to `True` to retrieve all results, this will override the limit.
+**NOTE:** Use the `limit` parameter to specify the number of matched properties to return.
+If `limit` is not provided, all matched properties will be returned.
+Conceptually, you should set the `limit` to retrieve a sample of properties, and then if you want to retrieve all properties, make the same request again without the `limit` parameter.

+Example request, note that only one of `parcl_ids`, `parcl_property_ids`, or `geo_coordinates` can be provided per request:

 ```python
 results, filter_data = client.property_v2.search.retrieve(